DC-to-DC Chargers

 Sizing your DC-DC charger

 DC-DC chargers are rated by output current.
-The two factors that determine your size are battery capacity and alternator capacity.
+The main factor that determines your size is alternator capacity.

 Alternator capacity

 This is usually the limiting factor.
-Your alternator powers the vehicle's own systems (30-60A while driving), so you don't want to use more than about 30-50% of its rated output for house battery charging.
+Your alternator powers the vehicle's own systems (20-40A while driving, more with A/C), so you don't want to use more than about 30-50% of its rated output for house battery charging.

 100-130A alternator (older/smaller vehicles)20-40A charger